 The great things about PrettyLitter

-The things that prettylittercats.com advertises about their product are true (or most of them at least), as hard as it may be to believe.
-Here’s what I liked about it:
+The things that prettylittercats.com advertises about their product are true (or most of them at least).
+Here’s what I like about it:

 - PrettyLitter is far more efficient than ordinary clay litter – you need a lot less of it before it runs out.
-A 4lb bag is marketed as being able to last around a month, but even with my cat – which admittedly pees and poos a lot – it was still useable after 4 weeks.
+A 4lb bag is marketed as being able to last around a month, but you may be able to use it for even longer (depending on your cat of course)

 - The product gets delivered to your door once a month with free shipping — super convenient (though one may argue that the price of shipping is already factored into the price).